shallinta/packing-redux-postcss-pug/README.md

 # packing-redux-postcss-pug

 Front-end developmnt environment which includes react, redux, postcss, pug template and will be built with webpack.
-It can also start a server at localhost with koa and mock api data.
+It can also start a server at localhost with express and mock api data.
+ES2015/7 and eslint surported.

 ## 常用命令